keremoktener/FileSharingCollab/SECURITY.md

 - **Rate Limiting**: API rate limiting should be implemented to prevent brute force attacks.
 - **Multi-Factor Authentication**: Future versions will support MFA for additional security.
 - **Audit Logging**: More comprehensive audit logging for security events.

-If you discover any security vulnerabilities, please responsibly disclose them to the development team.